neondatabase/website/content/docs/introduction/branching.md

   <source type="video/mp4" src="/docs/introduction/create_branch.mp4"/>
 </video>

 You can integrate branching into your development workflows and toolchains using the Neon CLI, API, or GitHub Actions.
-If you use Vercel, you can use the Neon Vercel Integration to create a branch for each preview deployment.
+If you use Vercel, you can use the Neon Postgres Previews Integration to create a branch for each preview deployment.

 Refer to the following guides for instructions: